Live at Home

-Live at Home is a live concert DVD released in 2002 filmed in Nickelback's home province of Alberta, Canada during the tour supporting their album Silver Side Up.
+Live at Home is a live concert DVD released in 2002, filmed in Nickelback's home province of Alberta, Canada, during the tour supporting their album Silver Side Up.
 The concert was in Edmonton on January 25, 2002, at Skyreach Centre.
 The concert contained an audience of 25,000 people, the greatest number of people to ever attend the arena.
-Near the end of the show Jerry Cantrell, joined the group to perform the song "It Ain't Like That".
-During the encore, the band performs an acoustic version of the song "Mistake", a cover of Big Wreck.
+Near the end of the show, Jerry Cantrell joined the group to perform the song "It Ain't Like That".
+During the encore, the band performs an acoustic cover version of "Mistake", a song by Big Wreck.

 Live at Home was certified Gold by the RIAA and 2× Platinum by the CRIA.

 Track listing

-All songs have since been re-released as b-sides to various singles except for Hollywood, Hangnail, Where Do I Hide and It Ain't Like That.
+All songs have since been re-released as b-sides to various singles, except for "Hollywood", "Hangnail", "Where Do I Hide" and "It Ain't Like That".